J-Diaz103/Portfolio-Repo-Homework/README.md

 used id's to link the nav bar items started separating the section and styling them as I want them to look made the cards got to a column after changing the viewport size on inspector

+3/25/21
+I tried to use the :hover elements for my contacts, am having issues.
+I adjusted some css aspects on the the cards to fit the style I want to have.